Code Amendments - Emergency Facilities (HB 1220)

 - Preempts local authority to prohibit transitional housing and permanent supportive housing in any zone in which residential dwelling units or hotels are allowed.
-This requirement went into effect July 25, 2021.
+This requirement went into effect on July 25, 2021.

-- Preempts local authority to prohibit indoor emergency shelters and indoor emergency housing in any zones in which hotels are allowed, except in such cities that have adopted an ordinance authorizing indoor emergency shelters and indoor emergency housing in a majority of zones within a one-mile proximity to transit.
-This requirement went into effect September 30, 2021.
+- Preempts local authority to prohibit indoor emergency shelters and indoor emergency housing in any zones in which hotels are allowed, except in such cities that have adopted an ordinance authorizing indoor emergency shelters and indoor emergency housing in a majority of zones within one-mile proximity to transit.
+This requirement went into effect on September 30, 2021.

 - Adds definitions for “emergency housing”, “emergency shelter”, and “moderate-income household”.

-In addition, two other legislative actions, SB 5235 and HB 1023 have prompted amendment to two other areas of code.
+In addition, two other legislative actions, SB 5235 and HB 1023 have prompted amendments to two other areas of code.
 These actions remove restrictions on the number of unrelated persons who may occupy a dwelling unit and increase the number of people who may reside in an adult family home from six to eight.

 In response to the above provisions, the City has reviewed our existing zoning regulations and has determined that code amendments are necessary to comply with these laws.
 It is anticipated that proposed code amendments will: